rudraPratapMitra/Weather-Prediction-Mini-Project-R/README.md

    - The confusion matrix is represented as a heatmap, with color indicating the frequency of correct and incorrect predictions.
    - The visualization helps in understanding the distribution of predicted and actual weather conditions.

-This weather prediction mini project serves as a practical demonstration of applying the Naive Bayes algorithm for weather forecasting.
-By analyzing historical data and evaluating the model's performance, it provides insights into the accuracy of predictions and potential applications in real-world scenarios.
-Feel free to explore the code, experiment with different models, and contribute to further enhance the project's capabilities.